sumeru-26/P-Dilemma-Test-Env/README.md

 JOSS - Same as TFT but cooperates only with 90% probability.

 Last Step Neutral - Always cooperates if the opponent cooperates, and retaliates with 50% probability.

+Last Step Cooperative - Always cooperates if the opponent cooperates, and retaliates with 80% probability to CD and 20% probability to DD.

+Last Step Defective - Retaliates to XC with 20% probability, and retaliates with 100% probability to CD and 80% probability to DD.